create a custom context parser

 """

-assert args, ("pipeline must be invoked with context arg set.")
+assert args, ("you must invoke pipeline with context arg set.")

 logger.debug("starting")